BrianGladman/gsl/doc/specfunc-legendre.rst

         S_l^m(x) = (-1)^m \sqrt((2(l-m)! / (l+m)!))
 P_l^m(x), m > 0

-  The factor of :math:`(-1)^m` is called the Condon-Shortley phase factor and can be excluded if desired by setting the parameter :code:`csphase = 1` in the functions below.
+  The factor of :math:`(-1)^m` is called the Condon-Shortley phase factor and can be included if desired by setting the flag :macro:`GSL_SF_LEGENDRE_FLG_CSPHASE` in the function :func:`gsl_sf_legendre_precompute` below.
 These functions satisfy the normalization condition,

   .. only:: not texinfo